VictorPhan/Edge-Puzzle-Solver/README.md

 The border is specified by the edge type that will fit into the border in a clockwise order around the board, edges separated by whitespace and the sides of the border separated by rows.

-To call the program, pass in the piecesFile and bordersFile into `main` like so after building with `make`:
+To call the program, pass in the file containing pieces and borders to `main`:
 `./main piecesFile bordersFile`

 ## File Structure